 Success in nursing, both as a student and as a practitioner, requires sound nursing judgment and positive professional relationships with the community, the clinical personnel, and the patient.
 Behavior which threatens these relationships or alters judgment will endanger nursing effectiveness.
 For this reason students are expected to abstain from the use of any illegal or mind- altering substance before or during any contact with faculty, staff, or patients.
+Despite the passage of the Michigan Regulation and Taxation of Marijuana Act in November 2018, the possession of marijuana remains prohibited under United States Federal Law and MCCC policy (6.21).
+The College and Health Sciences Division prohibits employees, students, and members of the public from possessing or using marijuana (legal or medicinal)

+on College property or during any College activity.
+Health occupation students must consent to random drug screening with negative results for marijuana or any illicit substance.
+Failure to provide a negative drug screen will prevent participation in the program and/or result in program dismissal.

-Students should also abstain from any prescribed drugs prior to clinical experiences that could impair judgment or function.
-Students are prohibited from the use of medical marihuana treatment during participation in the MCCC nursing program.
-MCCC students attend clinical in both Michigan and Ohio.
-The college upholds the most restrictive clinical agency requirements in order to satisfy policy in both states.
-Use of this therapy is illegal in Ohio, thus prohibited for MCCC students' use overall.
-Students who arouse the suspicion of the instructor must give permission for immediate laboratory screening for any substances, at the student's expense.
-In addition, students suspected to be under the influence of any illegal or mind-altering drug, will be required to seek transportation to the testing facility from the clinical site.
+Students who have been prescribed medication that could impair judgment or function should consult with his or her instructor prior to clinical experiences to discuss the matter.
+Students who the instructor reasonably suspects might be impaired must give permission for immediate laboratory screening for any substances at a facility of the program's choosing and at the student's expense.
+Reasonable suspicion may include, but is not limited to, changes in behavior, slurred speech, and pattern absence.
+Students suspected to be under the influence of any illegal or mind-altering drug will be required to seek transportation to the testing facility from the clinical site.
 Declining to do so will result in dismissal from the program.
 There is zero tolerance for breaches of this policy.